Skip to content

 {{- end }}

-Supporting additional network policies through values.yaml📜
+Supporting Additional Network Policies through values.yaml📜

-All bigbang core and supported addon packages are expected to provide support for the deployment of additional network policies through the values yaml as per the user guide.
+All Big Bang core and supported addon packages are expected to provide support for the deployment of additional network policies through the values yaml as per the user guide.
 There is a standard mechanism for the implementation of this pattern, with two use cases:

-Single namespace📜
+Single Namespace📜

 For this use case, a simple iteration over the values is sufficient to create the needed functionality.
 The standard pattern is to place this into <package>/chart/templates/bigbang/networkpolicies/additional-networkpolicies.yaml: